 In the Borders region, south of Edinburgh, are more stately homes, fortified castles, and medieval abbeys than in any other part of Scotland.
 This is also Sir Walter Scott territory, including his pseudo-baronial home at Abbotsford.
 The area embraces the whole 90-mile course of one of Scotland's great rivers, the Tweed.
 Passing woodlands luxuriant with game birds, the river flows in rushing torrents through this fertile land.
 To the west of the Borders is Dumfries and Galloway, an area of gentle coasts, forests, and lush hills, ideal country for walkers and cyclists, in close contact with the sea from the Solway Firth to the Atlantic coast.

 For centuries the Borders was a battlefield, where English and Scottish troops remained locked in a struggle for its possession.
-At different times, parts of the region have been in English hands, just as slices of northern England (Berwick-upon-Tweed, for example) have been in Scottish hands.
+At different times, parts of the region have been in English hands, just as slices of northern England (Berwick-upon-Tweed, for example) have been under Scottish control.
 The castles and fortified houses as well as the abbeys across the Borders are the surviving witnesses to those times.
 After the Union of 1707, fortified houses gradually gave way to the luxurious country mansions that pepper the area.
 And by the 19th century they had become grand country houses built by fashionable architects.

 All the main routes between London and Edinburgh traverse the Borders, whose hinterland of undulating pastures, woods, and valleys is enclosed within three lonely groups of hills: the Cheviots, the Moorfoots, and the Lammermuirs.
 Hamlets and prosperous country towns dot the land, giving valley slopes a lived-in look, yet the total population is still sparse.
 The sheep that are the basis of the region’s prosperous textile industry outnumber human beings by 14 to 1.